FindoraNetwork/noah/README.md

     decryption of an Elgamal ciphertexts correctly opens a pedersen commitment.
     Use in transfers that allow tracking amounts and asset type without publicly revealing these values.
-  - Dlog: Simple proof of knowlege of discrete logarithms over generic groups.
+  - Dlog: Simple proof of knowledge of discrete logarithms over generic groups.
 - Xfr multi-input multi-output UTXO transfers
   - Plain: XfrNote reveal amount and asset type
   - Confidential amount and/or asset type: XfrNote hides amount and/or asset type